walinejs/waline/docs/src/en/guide/server/notification.md

 When a user posts a comment on the website or a user responds to a comment, Waline supports email or WeChat notification to the blogger and the author who responded to the comment.

-- We support mutiple types notifications for blogger
+- We support multiple types notifications for blogger
 - We will email a visitor once his comment gets a reply.

 <!-- more -->